TheRenegadeCoder/sample-programs/archive/b/beef/README.md

 # Sample Programs in Beef

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Beef!
-To find documentation related to the Beef code in this repo, look [here.](https://sampleprograms.io/languages/beef)
+To find documentation related to the Beef code in this repo, look [here](https://sampleprograms.io/languages/beef).

 ## Sample Programs List - 38/38 :partying_face: